 - Engaging, story-based plot lines.

-- Helpless supporting characters with disabilities who exist only to support the non-disabled protagonist’s story (victims, villains & burdensome disabled family.)
+- Helpless supporting characters with disabilities who exist only to support the abled protagonist’s story (victims, villains & burdensome disabled family.)
 [Problematic: French Toast, My Brother Is Autistic, Netflix’s Atypical]

-- Characters worthy of acceptance, success, and love, only after they overcome disability, act non-disabled, or go above-and-beyond to make up for them.
+- Characters worthy of acceptance, success, and love, only after they overcome disability, mask their disability, or go above-and-beyond to make up for them.
 [Problematic: My Friend Maggie, My Brother Charlie, The Patch]

 - Disabled characters are pitiful and miserable until they can ‘overcome’ disability – usually with the help of non-disabled saviors.
 [Problematic: Ricky The Rock That Couldn’t Roll– that sad face, OMG.]

-- ‘Magic cure’ as a the only truly happy ending.
+- Defining a happy ending with a magic cure.
 [Problematic: Peter Nimble, John’s Whistle ]

 Captioned age ranges are for when my sons got ‘the gist’ of the story with discussion & alternative readings – most contain text for much older ages.